HenryCordes/HenryCordes/README.md

 # Henry Cordes

-**Senior Fullstack Engineer — 15+ years shipping web and mobile products.**
+**Senior Fullstack Engineer — building maintainable, elegant web and mobile products.**

-I design and build maintainable, elegant products end to end — from architecture and data modelling through to a polished product.
+I design and build products end to end — from architecture and data modelling through to a polished product.
 The best part for me is seeing real people use something I've built and have it genuinely improve their workflow, or a part of their day.
 Currently engineering for global clients at Lumenalta, and founder of my own practice, Dev Artist.

-I spent ~8 years as architect and lead developer of RobinHQ, an e-commerce customer-service/helpdesk SaaS, taking it from the first commit through to a mature platform — and I've spent my career raising engineering quality through TDD, DDD, clean architecture and CI/CD, while mentoring the teams around me.
+I was architect and lead developer of RobinHQ, an e-commerce customer-service/helpdesk SaaS, taking it from the first commit through to a mature platform — and I've spent my career raising engineering quality through TDD, DDD, clean architecture and CI/CD, while mentoring the teams around me.

+Lately I've been moving deeper into AI engineering — bringing LLMs into real products with the same discipline I hold the rest of the stack to.
+In Paperwork I've shipped two production AI features: multimodal invoice/receipt extraction, with LLM output cross-checked by a deterministic validation layer, and an agentic VAT pre-check whose anomaly detector reasons over tenant-scoped, read-only tools.
+My focus is AI that's accurate, cost-aware and production-grade — not demos.

 **Working with:** TypeScript · React · Next.js · Node.js · GraphQL · PostgreSQL · MongoDB · Docker · AWS

 **Approach:** clean architecture, TDD/DDD, CI/CD, and AI-native engineering

 **Based in:** the Netherlands · working remotely

 ### Currently building